awslabs/sbt-aws/docs/public/README.md

 }
 ```

 Notice here we're creating a new [CDK Stack](https://docs.aws.amazon.com/cdk/v2/guide/stacks.html) called "ControlPlaneStack".
-In that stack, we're creating a single `ControlPlane` construct which we imported from the `@cdklabs/sbt-aws` package.
+In that stack, we're creating a `ControlPlane` construct which we imported from the `@cdklabs/sbt-aws` package.

 Another important concept worth pointing out here is the plug-ability of this approach.
 Notice we're creating an "auth" component, called "CognitoAuth".
 This component implements the [`IAuth`](/API.md#iauth-) interface defined in the SBT core package.
 We currently have a Cognito implementation of `IAuth`, but we could technically implement that interface with any identity provider.